liux4189/wifi-ax-measurement/code/ul_autotest/README.md

 *  ofdma.
 0: CSMA/CA 1:OFDMA.
 This is only used to generate the name of Log files.
 *  duration(s).
 The duration of the test

-5. Start multiple iperf3 servers at the server. ```iperf3 -s -p PORT```  PORT needs to match the sPorts in the config.csv
+5. Open new terminals and start multiple iperf3 servers at the server. ```iperf3 -s -p PORT```  PORT needs to match the sPorts in the config.csv